davidp1234/hello-world/README.md

 # hello-world
-This is a new repository for hello-world
-And we would like to present it to the world
+This is a new repository for hello-world and we would like to present it to the world